| Onset |

 K’áshogot’ine (Hare) syllabary did not

-differentiate all of the distinct sounds (phonemes) of the language, e.g. writing /j/ and /ch’/ with the same symbol.
-In general,
+differentiate all of the distinct sounds (phonemes) of the language, e.g. /j/ and /ch’/ were written with the same symbol.
+Most likely, this would cause little difficulty for fluent speakers who can infer the

 correct phoneme from context.
-The

 The